otvin/raytracer3/README.md

 * _chap12_demo.ppm_ - added cubes and ability to set object as not casting a shadow
 * _chap13_demo.ppm_ - added cylinders.
 Note I tweaked the demo image to use scaled glass cube instead of glass cylinder, as in the original image it was unclear to me that the cylinder was glass, so it looked a bit odd.
 * _chap13_demo2.ppm_ - added cones.
 Added a cone to the demo image and moved the light.
-* _chap14_demo.ppm_ - added groups of objects, which can be transformed as a group.
+* _chap14_demo.ppm_ - added groups of objects, which can be transformed as a group, and support for multiple lights in a scene.

 Jamis Buck posted details for the scenes shown in the book for chapters 11-14 on-line.
 Links can be found in demoscenes.py.